 Our new Fastems People blog series starts with an interview with Jonne Riikonen, who has worked in various positions at Fastems in Finland and Italy.
-Currently, he is working as a Development Manager in Finland, but as he doesn’t really care about job titles, we might as well take a sneak peek at what his days are filled with.
+Currently, Jonne works as Development Manager in Finland, but as he doesn’t really care for job titles, we’re better off taking a sneak peek at a typical day of his at Fastems.

-“The best thing about my job is that I am not limited to something very specific but can be part of many different projects and which ultimately means that I can hardly ever know exactly how my days will be until it ends.”
+“The best thing about my job is that I am not limited to anything specific, but can be part of many different projects, which ultimately means that I hardly ever know how my day will be until it ends.”

 “My days are never the same, for example today I worked with our preventive maintenance task lists and had an interesting meeting about analyzing and developing the serviceability of our systems in general, while yesterday I was busy working with a sales configurator for our service products.
 Both days included many occasions in which I was asked to provide our 8760 Support -team with some possible insights or solutions regarding the issues that have emerged on-site at our customers.
 Most recently an increasing part of my job has been Competence development and actually just few weeks ago it concretized very nicely as we had 19 people from all over the globe gathered here in Tampere for an intense training week, this was the first step in our Fastems Academy -project in which we are also working with.
 The best thing about my job is that I am not limited to something very specific but can be part of many different projects and which ultimately means that I can hardly ever know exactly how my days will be until it ends.”